The Ultimate Guide to RV Camping in Alabama

 Why not make your family visit an educational one?
 Alabama is home to some amazing museums that are fun enough to keep the kids engaged and learning for hours on end.

 The McWane Science Center is great for hands-on activities.
-Try the US Space and Rocket Center for space-enthusiasts or the Mobile Carnival Museum to learn the history of Mardi Gras.
+Try the U.S. Space and Rocket Center for space-enthusiasts or the Mobile Carnival Museum to learn the history of Mardi Gras.
 The Alabama Jazz Hall of Fame is a fantastic choice as well, and the Birmingham Civil Rights Institute is a must-visit for older kids.

 Historic sites are another great way to add some learning to your family trip.
-Fortunately, you’ll find some great historical sites amongst the NPS sites in the state.
+Fortunately, you’ll find some great historical sites among the NPS sites in the state.
 The Freedom Riders National Monument and the Selma to Montgomery National Historic Trail both present fabulous learning opportunities.

 Amusement Park, Zoos, and Wildlife Refuges